 A few other things to watch out for

-- Ensure consistent Name, Address, and Phone number (NAP) information across your website and external sites, including Google My Business (GMB) listings, and make sure the GMB listings include the location for improved local search results.
+- NAP consistency: Ensure consistent Name, Address, and Phone number (NAP) information across your website and external sites, including Google My Business (GMB) listings, and make sure the GMB listings include the location for improved local search results.

 - Be wary of JavaScript redirections and the usage of Flash and iFrames.